Customer experience is one of the hottest topics in business right now.

 Jay Baer is an expert on using technology to improve marketing and the customer experience.
 He is the New York Times bestselling author of five books and host of the Social Pros Podcast, which was named the best marketing podcast.
 Baer’s energetic approach to keynote presentations helps him connect with audiences to give organizations a competitive advantage through marketing and customer experience.
 I personally heard Jay deliver a very powerful keynote speech and was really impressed with his storytelling prowess.
 Not only is Jay creative but he loves fashion and never disappoints with his suits.

 And then there’s me!
 I love what I do and I would love to help you with your next event.
 I am a customer experience futurist.
-I am the author of the book More is More and I’m currently working on my second book about customer experience technology with HarperCollins.
+I am the author of two books including the new “The Customer Of The Future: 10 Guiding Principles For Winning Tomorrow’s Business,” and the book More is More and I’m currently working on my second book about customer experience technology with HarperCollins.
 I am the host of the Modern Customer Podcast, where I interview executives to share their customer experience success stories and best practices.
 I always bring a personal touch to my speeches whether I am talking about AI, how to be customer focused, or throwing in a story about my own personal life including my daughter, my dogs or my husband Jacob who is also on the road a lot as a speaker.
 I love my job and enjoy the chance to meet people all over the world.